Kerchner’s

 Phenotype - The observable traits or

 characteristics of an organism.
-For example hair color, eye color, weight, or
+For example hair color, eye

-the presence or absence of a disease.
-Phenotypic traits are not necessarily
+color, weight, or the presence or absence of a disease.
+Phenotypic

-genetic.
-Your picture is one format of recording and representing your
+traits are not necessarily genetic.
+Your picture is one format of recording and

-Phenotype.
+representing your Phenotype.
 Compare to Genotype.

-Physical Map - A map of the locations of
+Physical Map - A map of the locations of identifiable landmarks on DNA, i.e., genes

-identifiable landmarks on DNA, i.e., genes and genetic markers.
-Compare to
+and genetic markers.
+Compare to Linkage Map.

-Chain Reaction (PCR) - A fast, inexpensive chemical
+Polymerase Chain Reaction (PCR) -

-process and technique for making an unlimited number of copies of any segment
+fast, inexpensive chemical process and technique for making an unlimited number

-of DNA or the entire DNA molecule.
-Sometimes called "molecular
+of copies of any segment of DNA or the entire DNA molecule.
+Sometimes called

-DNA segment or gene region of the DNA molecule, or the entire DNA molecule, and
+amplifies a specific DNA segment or gene region of the DNA molecule, or the

-which allows less costly and quicker DNA analysis than prior methods.
-Dr. Kary Mullis of the
+entire DNA molecule, and which allows less costly and quicker DNA analysis than

 Point Mutation - A change in a single